One, Big, Beautiful Bill: Impact on Philanthropy

 - Current law: Nonprofits are subject to taxes on gross income for activities that constitute an “unrelated trade or business.”
 Read more about UBIT.
 Read more about related organizations.

-- What’s in the House-passed bill: Unrelated business taxable income is modified in three ways:
+- What’s in the House-passed bill: Unrelated business taxable income is modified in two ways:

-- It first applies a tax on the expenses for qualified transportation fringe benefits (i.e. a tax on the cost of providing parking to employees)
+- Section 112024 applies a tax on the expenses for qualified transportation fringe benefits (i.e. a tax on the cost of providing parking to employees)

-- It clarifies that income from scientific research is exempt from tax only if the research is publicly available
+- Section 112025 clarifies that income from scientific research is exempt from tax only if the research is publicly available

 - A previous version of the bill would have also treated any income from name and logos as taxable income; this was stricken from the final bill

-- Estimated cost: JCT estimates the fringe benefits provision will generate $2.7 billion over 10 years.
-The research provision will have a negligible revenue effect.
+- Estimated cost: JCT estimates the fringe benefits provision would generate $2.7 billion over 10 years.
+The research provision would have a negligible revenue effect.

 - Impact on philanthropy: The Council has opposed taxing fringe benefit expenses in 2017 and worked with Congress to repeal it.
 This provision would increase taxes and compliance costs on charitable organizations, diverting charitable dollars from the Americans that need them most.